 “I did, three years ago.
 You made it clear you wanted to be alone, so you’re getting what you wanted,” My cheeks flushed while I inched forward with each word.

 He sighed and released my left arm.
 His freed hand brushed some of my golden brown locks behind my left ear.
 His callus fingers tips glided down my face, cupping my chin.
 “I regret how I handled that day, but there was no other way too.
 If you just let me explain, I think you will understand,”

 Our eyes remained locked, neither of us moving.
 I focused on my breathing, trying to keep it even.
 Each breath I let out fanned across his fan and vice versa.
 I used to dream of being this close to him, my soulmate.
 I dreamed of holding gazes right before I imagined the sweetest taste my lips would ever have.
 His eyes glanced several times at my lips before his face crept closer.
 But those dreams were gone, like so many others.

 I spat in his face.
 He recoiled, yet kept his arm snug to my stomach.
 Shifting my torso, I managed to tuck my legs under me.
 I sprang off the marble tiles and threw myself into him.
 We toppled to the ground in a heap.
 He laid there dazed as I rolled off him.

-I climbed to my feet, but stumbled backward.
+I climbed to my feet but stumbled backward.
 My head whipped down to see Fletcher yet again had a hold of my cloak.
-The stupid thing had been more trouble then help.
+The stupid thing had been more trouble than help.
 He was on his stomach and slowly getting to his feet.

 Taking the cloak’s clasp in both hands, I ripped it from my throat.
-I ran to nearest side of the passageway that provided a look out point.
+I ran to the nearest side of the passageway that provided a look-out point.
 Fletcher’s movements filled my ears.
 I scrambled onto the thick, marble railing.
-He shouted my name as I leapt into the city below.
+He shouted my name as I leaped into the city below.